Artist-Residence | Het Lage Noorden 2026

 and continuing to work on

-it in between, I believe I can create an exchange
+it in between, I believe I can create

-and the inner world.
+between the outer world and the inner world.

 Evening darkness: